dipech/dipech.github.io/resources/data/blog/systems-fundamentals/text.md

 **Rendezvous Hashing** is a technique by which you calculate a score value of each server for each client, client's request will go to a server with the highest score value.

+## Relational Databases

+We can distinguish databases by using the property "relation".

+There are two types of databases in common:
+- Relational / SQL-based databases.
+- Non-relational / NoSQL databases.

+Relational databases store data in a tabular-like structure, and we able to query the data using SQL, which stands for standardised query language.

+SQL databases must use ACID transactions:
+- `A`: atomicity – if a transaction consists of multiple suboperations, then these multiple operations must be considered as a single unit.
+If all the suboperations passed, then the transaction passed.
+If one of the suboperation failed, then the entire transaction failed.
+- `C`: consistency – no one transaction can bring the data to a stale state.
+If one of the suboperation failed, then the changes in the data must be reverted to an original state.
+- `I`: isolation - the changes after parallel transactions must be the same as if these transactions are executed sequentially.
+- `D`: durability - any committed transactions is written to non-volatile storage.
+It cannot be undone by power loss or any other kind of crash.

+Database index is a tool which allows you to find data in relational databases faster.
+For instance, if you have a column with numbers, and you have millions of rows, you'll find the largest value in the column in O(N) time.
+But, if you have an index upon the column, then you can find the largest value in the column in O(1) time.

+It takes additional space and reduces the speed of writing data because you also need to update indices.
+But, it increases the speed of reading data.

+## Non-relational databases

+Non-relational database (NoSQL database) is a key-value store behaves like hash-table.
+KV stores often used for caching, storing configurations, etc.

+Different realisations of key-value stores behave differently.
+Some key-value stores can guarantee strong consistency, while other can guarantee eventual consistency.

+> Popular solutions might be: DynamoDB, Etcd, Redis, ZooKeeper

+## Specialized Storage Paradigms

+### Blob store

+Blob is an arbitrary piece of unstructured data like an image file, a video file, some binary data, etc.
+Usually you access the data by the name of the blob.
+It's usually slower that Key-Value stores, but it can handle huge pieces of data, even gigabytes.

+> Google Cloud Storage, Amazon S3

+### Time Series store

+These databases optimized for storing and analyzing time-indexed data.
+Common use cases are monitoring and logging.

+> InfluxDB, Prometheus, Graphite

+### Graph store

+Graph databases are built on top of graph data model.
+Data entries can have explicitly defined relationships.
+These graph databases can perform operations on deeply connected data very fast.
+It's a preferred way of working with data which has multiple levels of relations.

+Cypher is a query language for graph databases.

+> Neo4j

+### Spatial store

+When we need to store spatial data like locations on a map (latitudes and longitudes).
+Databases of this kind rely on spatial indices.

+Quadtree is a tree data structure most commonly used to index two-dimensional spatial data.